-- Absolute momentum refers to the notion that market behaviour is reflected in the asset’s price through its relation with the price movements in the past.
-Put simply, the absolute momentum compares the price momentum to itself.
+- Absolute momentum – this refers to the notion that market behaviour is reflected in the asset’s price through its relation with the price movements in the past.
+Put simply, the absolute momentum compares the price momentum to itself; and

-- Relative momentum is a method in which the price momentum of individual assets is evaluated against the price momentum of other individual assets.
+- Relative momentum – a method in which the price momentum of individual assets is evaluated against the price momentum of other individual assets.

 Popular momentum indicators

-Momentum indicator is a leading oscillator indicator applied by traders to detect potential overbought or oversold market conditions as well as the strength behind the current trend.
+Momentum indicator: A leading oscillator indicator applied by traders to detect potential overbought or oversold market conditions as well as the strength behind the current trend.

-Stochastic oscillator – the calculation of the indicator is based on the last closing price and the high–low range for the period.
-The indicator is shown as two lines moving within the 0 to 100 range and traders can determine overbought (the line is above 80) or oversold signals (the line is below 20).
+Stochastic oscillator: The calculations behind the stochastic oscillator are based on the last closing price and the high–low range for the period.
+The indicator is shown as two lines moving within the 0 –100 range so traders can determine whether the signals show it is overbought (if the line is above 80) or oversold (if the line is below 20).

-Commodity channel index measures the typical price (which is the average from the high, low and closing price) for a given period in relation to the moving averages and the mean deviation of the average price.
-As it is the case with some other indicators, traders can identify overbought market conditions (when CCI is above 100) or oversold levels (when CCI is below -100).
+Commodity channel index (CCI): This measures the typical price (which is the average from the high, low and closing price) for a given period in relation to the moving averages and the mean deviation of the average price.
+As is the case with some of the other indicators, traders can identify overbought market conditions using the commodity channel index (when the CCI is above 100) or oversold market conditions (when the CCI level is below 100).

-Moving average convergence divergence (MACD) is a technical momentum indicator which considers two exponential moving averages (faster EMA and slower EMA) and a signal line.
-The MACD indicator is used by traders to identify not only the price momentum but also to detect potential trend reversals.
+Moving average convergence divergence (MACD): A technical momentum indicator that considers two exponential moving averages (EMAs): faster EMA and slower EMA, and a signal line.
+The (MACD) indicator is used by traders not only to identify the price momentum, but also to detect potential trend reversals.

 There are many other momentum indicators you can use to define trading strategies.
-Try to find the best combination of indicators for identification and validation of trading signals.
+Try to find the best combination of indicators to identify and validate trading signals.

-Your momentum trading strategy will depend on the technical indicators, the candlestick patterns or both.
+Your momentum trading strategy will depend on the technical indicators, the candlestick patterns, or both.
 When defining strategy, look for potential buy or sell signals through the respective crossover's strategies.
-The aim is to try to find specific histogram formation or price bars formation or wait for a divergence to appear between the price movement and the indicator.
+The aim is to try to find specific histogram formation or price-bar formation, or wait for a divergence to appear between the price movement and the indicator.

 Momentum trading strategies

-The momentum trading strategy can be based on pullbacks, which means that you will be waiting for a temporary pullback from the primary trend to enter your position.
-Some traders consider the resistance and the support levels when trading pullbacks, in a sense that the initial resistance levels become the new support levels and vice versa.
+The momentum trading strategy can be based on pullbacks, which means you will be waiting for a temporary pullback from the primary trend to enter your position.
+Some traders consider the resistance and support levels when trading pullbacks as relevant because in the sense that the initial resistance levels become the new support levels and vice versa.

 Traders can also determine whether the price loses momentum by looking at multiple consecutive bars.
-If for example, the bars are becoming smaller, but they move in the same direction than it could be a sign of diminishing momentum.
-So, if you decide to trade based on price action you need to understand the meaning of the different candlestick forms.
+If, for example, the bars are becoming smaller but they are moving in the same direction, then it could be a sign of diminishing momentum.
+So, if you decide to trade based on price action, you need to understand the meaning of the different candlestick forms.

 Things to consider when applying momentum trading

-- Define assets selection criteria so that you can decide which securities will be adequate for this type of trading strategies.
-You can specify a level of volume, the degree of volatility, etc, which should be fulfilled by an asset before you consider it for trading.
+- Define asset-selection criteria so that you can decide which securities will be adequate for this type of trading strategy.
+You can specify a level of volume, the degree of volatility, etc that should be fulfilled by an asset before you consider it for trading

 - Try to find a trend.